 - STARTING POINT: 1500 metres above sea level.

 - LEVEL OF DIFFICULTY: Hard to Extreme.
-Climbing Mount Agung is considered to be a very challenging and demanding trek with climbing sections – there are no ropes and you don’t wear helmets – which I think should be mandatory on this route.
+Climbing Mount Agung is considered to be a very challenging and demanding trek with climbing sections – there are no ropes and no helmets are required, which I think should be mandatory on this route.

 - TOTAL ASCENT: 1500 m/or 1700 m via the long route,